Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Given the pathogenic role of the AQP4 antibody in neuromyelitis optica spectrum disorder, it is generally thought that the disease is caused by abnormal autoreactivity of B cells, which are either generated through aberrant central tolerance (ie, clonal deletion) or breakthrough of peripheral tolerance later in life.
+Given the pathogenic role of the AQP4 antibody in neuromyelitis optica spectrum disorder, it is generally thought that the disease is caused by abnormal autoreactivity of B cells, which are either generated through aberrant central tolerance (ie, poor clonal deletion) or breakthrough of peripheral tolerance later in life.
 There is an important role of T cells as well.
-T cells can drive antibody responses (70).
-AQP4-specific antibodies are IgG1, a T-cell dependent Ig subclass (66).
+T cells can drive antibody responses (74).
+AQP4-specific antibodies are IgG1, a T-cell dependent Ig subclass (71).
 Patients with neuromyelitis optica spectrum disorder have AQP4-reactive T cells.
-The T-cell responses in neuromyelitis optica spectrum disorder are polarized towards highly inflammatory Th17 cells, which probably play an important role in the blood-brain barrier breakdown (64; 95).
-The TCR repertoire in neuromyelitis optica spectrum disorder shows an increased clonality in the CD4 and CD8 compartments, not only in the periphery but also in the CNS, suggesting an antigen-driven expansion of these clones (49).
-Other cells of innate immunity are recruited to the CNS by chemokines including neutrophils, eosinophils, and mast cells, which cause further destruction through degranulation.
+The T-cell responses in neuromyelitis optica spectrum disorder are polarized towards highly inflammatory Th17 cells, which probably play an important role in the blood-brain barrier breakdown (69; 102).
+The TCR repertoire in neuromyelitis optica spectrum disorder shows an increased clonality in the CD4 and CD8 compartments, not only in the periphery but also in the CNS, suggesting an antigen-driven expansion of these clones (55).
+Other cells of innate immunity are recruited to the CNS by chemokines, including neutrophils, eosinophils, and mast cells, which cause further destruction through degranulation.

-From June 2019 to August 2020, 3 drugs were approved by the FDA for treatment of AQP4 positive neuromyelitis optica spectrum disorder, which is a rather historic event considering that neuromyelitis optica was first described comprehensively in 1894 and for decades it was treated with off-label agents.
-Several of these off-label treatments are effective in curtailing neuromyelitis optica relapses, largely based on small open-label trials and anecdotal experience.
-Randomized, placebo-controlled, phase 3 trials of the approved agents for neuromyelitis optica spectrum disorder clearly demonstrate the magnitude of drug effectiveness and also demonstrate the consequences of relapses on disability.
+During the period June 2019 to August 2020, three drugs were approved by the FDA for treatment of AQP4-positive neuromyelitis optica spectrum disorder, which is a rather historic event considering that the disease was first comprehensively described in 1894, and it was treated with off-label agents for decades.
+Several of these off-label treatments are effective in curtailing neuromyelitis optica spectrum disorder relapses and are largely based on small open-label trials and anecdotal experience.
+Randomized, placebo-controlled, phase 3 trials of the current FDA-approved disease-modifying treatments for neuromyelitis optica spectrum disorder clearly demonstrate the magnitude of effectiveness of these agents.
 The side effect profile is also carefully studied in these prospectively planned studies.
+Long-term safety and efficacy data are now available for the three FDA-approved agents for AQP4-positive neuromyelitis optica spectrum disorder.
+Safety profiles and efficacy were maintained in the open-label extension periods for eculizumab, inebilizumab, and satralizumab (111; 50; 85; 117).

 • Aggressive treatment at the onset of a relapse, including steroids, plasma exchange, and early initiation of prophylactic therapy leads to better recovery and lower long-term disability for patients with neuromyelitis optica spectrum disorder. | |